Bakry-\'Emery curvature-dimension condition and Riemannian Ricci curvature bounds

-\begin{theorem}[Main result] Let $(X,\tau)$ be a Polish space and let $\mm$ be a finite Borel measure in $X$.
-Let $\cE:L^2(X,\mm)\to [0,\infty]$ be a strongly local, symmetric Dirichlet form generating a {mass preserving} Markov semigroup $(\sP t)_{t\ge0}$ in $L^2(X,\mm)$, let $\sfd_\cE$ be the intrinsic distance defined by \eqref{eq:BMdistance} and assume that: \begin{itemize} \item[(i)] $\sfd_\cE$ {is a complete distance on $X$ inducing} the topology $\tau$ and any function $f\in \cGz$ with $\Gamma(f)\leq 1$ admits a continuous representative; \item[(ii)] the Bakry-\'Emery {$\BE K\infty$} condition \eqref{eq:23} is fulfilled by $(\sP t)_{t\ge0}.$ \end{itemize} Then $(X,\sfd_\cE,\mm)$ is a $\RCD K\infty$ space. \end{theorem} We believe that this equivalence result, between the ``Eulerian'' formalism of the Bakry-\'Emery $\BE K\infty$ theory and the ``Lagrangian'' formalism of the $\CD K\infty$ theory, is conceptually important and that it could be a first step for a better understanding of curvature conditions in metric measure spaces.
+We believe that this equivalence result, between the ``Eulerian'' formalism of the Bakry--\'Emery $\BE K\infty$ theory and the ``Lagrangian'' formalism of the $\CD K\infty$ theory, is conceptually important and that it could be a first step for a better understanding of curvature conditions in metric measure spaces.
 Also, this equivalence is technically useful.
-Indeed, in the last section of this paper we prove the tensorization of $\BE K N$ spaces.
-Then, in the case $N=\infty$, we can use the implication from $\BE K\infty$ to $\RCD K\infty$ to read this property in terms of tensorization of $\RCD K\infty$ spaces: this was previously known, see \cite{AGS11b}, only under an apriori nonbranching assumption on the base spaces (notice that the $\CD K N$ theory, even with $N=\infty$, suffers at this moment the same limitation).
-On the other hand, we use the implication from $\RCD K\infty$ to $\BE K\infty$, \eqref{eq:BEKNPT} below and the strong stability properties which follow by the EVI$_K$ formulation to provide stability of the $\BE K N$ condition under a very weak convergence, the Sturm-Gromov-Hausdorff convergence.
+Indeed, in the last section of this paper, we prove the tensorization of $\BE K N$ spaces.
+Then, in the case $N=\infty$, we can use the implication from $\BE K\infty$ to $\RCD K\infty$ to read this property in terms of tensorization of $\RCD K\infty$ spaces: this was previously known (see \cite{AGS11b}) only under an a priori nonbranching assumption on the base spaces [notice that the $\CD K N$ theory, even with $N=\infty$, suffers at this moment the same limitation].
+On the other hand, we use the implication from $\RCD K\infty$ to $\BE K\infty$, \eqref{eqBEKNPT} below and the strong stability properties which follow by the EVI$_K$ formulation to provide stability of the $\BE K N$ condition under a very weak convergence, the Sturm--Gromov--Hausdorff convergence.